tysonlt/AxeFxControl/README.md

 # AxeFxControl

-An Arduino library for interfacing with the AxeFX.
+An Arduino library for interfacing with the AxeFX III.

 This is a 100% complete implementation of the [AxeFX III 3rd party MIDI spec.](http://www.fractalaudio.com/downloads/misc/Axe-Fx%20III%20MIDI%20for%203rd%20Party%20Devices.pdf)